alphagov/gds-operations.github.io/_README.md

-# GDS operations open source web site
+# GDS open source web site

 ## How to update the list of projects and their data